angelfish dominance

 Why Are Angelfish Attacking Other Angelfish?

-Once you’ve determined that your angelfish are fighting, you can take action.
+You can take action once you’ve determined that the angelfish are fighting.
 The first step will be narrowing down why they’re in conflict.

 Some of these factors cannot be changed.
-Others will only last for a brief period of time.
-Others can be abated with a few changes to the tank.
+Others will only last for a brief period.
+Others can be lessened with a few changes to the tank.
 Let’s explore all the causes for your angelfish’s sudden aggression.

 Angelfish Fighting Due To Stress

-While angelfish are hardy creatures, they get stressed rather easily.
+While angelfish are hardy creatures, they get stressed relatively easily.
 If they don’t find a reprieve, the stress can become chronic.
 Long-term stress makes angelfish:

 Angelfish Get Angry From Water Changes